 65-inch: LG 65W7OLED | 77-inch: LG 77W7OLED

 The LG W7 OLED is truly something special.
 Not only is it one of the thinnest TVs to ever grace our vision (it’s 2.75mm thin), but it’s also one of the most gorgeous.

 When fed the right kind of content – in this case, 4K HDR10 or Dolby Vision video – it truly shines.
 A super-slim design alone wouldn’t have been enough to warrant the extra cost to upgrade to LG’s latest panel.

 But the thin frame on top of a Dolby Atmos soundbar on top of four types of HDR support on top of the magnetic mounting system on top of the new webOS 3.5 operating system surely did the trick.
-This incredibly gorgeous TV isn’t without its faults (see: motion handling, its sticker price and soundbar issues), but in terms of sheer picture performance there’s nothing else like it right now.
+This incredibly gorgeous TV isn’t without its faults (see: motion handling which may diminish its appeal for sports fans, its sticker price and soundbar issues), but in terms of sheer picture performance there’s nothing else like it right now.

 5. Sony Bravia A1 OLED

 Sony's brand-new TV for 2017 is returning to OLED

 65-inch: Sony Bravia 65A1E | 55-inch: Sony Bravia 55A1E